Chulitos (Cassava Mini-Rolls) are humble, but in my opinion, these are one of the best buffet dishes in Dominican cuisine.

 - With a clean cotton cloth squeeze the ground cassava to get rid of excess liquid.
 Eliminate this liquid.

 - Put two tablespoons of the mixture in the palm of your hand.
 Flatten it and put a teaspoon of the cooked meat in the center.
 Put a 2 more tablespoons of cassava on top and roll the cassava mixture over it forming small rolls, seal the ends.
 Squeeze to compact.

-- Serve hot.
+- Serve warm.